ricmmartins/fasthack-linux/fhs.md

 * Usually the primary storage is called sda (/dev/sda)

-### **/etc**
+### :white_check_mark: **/etc**

-:white_check_mark: This directory contains configuration files of your system.
+* This directory contains configuration files of your system.

-:white_check_mark: The name of your device, your passwords, your network configuration, DNS, crontabs, date and time ..etc are stored here in configuration files.
+* The name of your device, your passwords, your network configuration, DNS, crontabs, date and time ..etc are stored here in configuration files.

-:white_check_mark: This directory cannot contain any binary executable files according to FHS.
+* This directory cannot contain any binary executable files according to FHS.

-:white_check_mark: These configuration files affect all users on system.
+* These configuration files affect all users on system.
 If you want to make config changes for a specific user, ~/.conf/ should be used instead of
 /etc/

-### **/home**
+### :white_check_mark: **/home**

-:white_check_mark: Home contains all the personal user specific files.
+* Home contains all the personal user specific files.
 It contains separate directories for each user which can be accessed by cd /home/username

-:white_check_mark: This is where you do most of your work.
+* This is where you do most of your work.
 All the downloads, pictures, music etc on your system are in /home.

-:white_check_mark: The user specific configuration file for each application can be found in /home/[username]/.conf
+* The user specific configuration file for each application can be found in /home/[username]/.conf

-:white_check_mark: You can go to any users home directory by executing cd ~[username] .
+* You can go to any users home directory by executing cd ~[username] .
 If there is only one user on system, just cd ~ works.

-### **/lib**
+### :white_check_mark: **/lib**

-:white_check_mark: Libraries are standard code files that define the commands used in a programming language.
+* Libraries are standard code files that define the commands used in a programming language.
 During compilation, a compiler looks up these libraries to make sense of the code just as we might look up a dictionary to understand the meaning of words while reading a book.

-:white_check_mark: This directory contains all the libraries needed to boot up the system and for commands in /bin and /sbin to run.
+* This directory contains all the libraries needed to boot up the system and for commands in /bin and /sbin to run.

-:white_check_mark:v This also contains kernel modules which control a lot of your hardware and device functioning
+* This also contains kernel modules which control a lot of your hardware and device functioning

-:white_check_mark: A lot of times, there are different 32 bit and 64 bit libraries with the same name.
+* A lot of times, there are different 32 bit and 64 bit libraries with the same name.
 To avoid any collusion, these binaries are kept in two separate directories accordingly named /lib32 and /lib64 .

-### **/media**
+### :white_check_mark:  **/media**

-:white_check_mark: This directory contains several sub-directories where the system mounts removable devices such as usb drives.
+* This directory contains several sub-directories where the system mounts removable devices such as usb drives.

-/mnt
+### :white_check_mark: **/mnt**

-This directory can be used by an user to manually mount a device. (as opposed to /media which is only used by the system) The current convention among users is making a separate subdirectory under /mnt and mounting the device in that subdirectory, while the older tradition is mounting the device directly in /mnt.
+* This directory can be used by an user to manually mount a device. (as opposed to /media which is only used by the system)
+* The current convention among users is making a separate subdirectory under /mnt and mounting the device in that subdirectory, while the older tradition is mounting the device directly in /mnt.

-/opt
+### :white_check_mark: **/opt**

-/opt contains libraries and binaries related to packages which are not installed by your system’s package managers but are installed through third party means like using Discord’s in-application update button.
+* /opt contains libraries and binaries related to packages which are not installed by your system’s package managers but are installed through third party means like using Discord’s in-application update button.
-/opt is a less popular alternative of /usr/local .
+* /opt is a less popular alternative of /usr/local .
 It is the vendor who decided where the libraries and binaries go but usually more monolithic and proprietary softwares like zoom use /opt .

-Opt Directory
-/run
+### :white_check_mark: **/run**

-This directory contains the metadata of the device since the last boot.
+* This directory contains the metadata of the device since the last boot.
-This includes data of all the system processes and daemons that were executed in the current session.
+* This includes data of all the system processes and daemons that were executed in the current session.
-Files under this directory are cleared (removed or truncated) at the beginning of the boot process.
+* Files under this directory are cleared (removed or truncated) at the beginning of the boot process.

-Run Directory
-/sbin
+### :white_check_mark: **/sbin**

-Just like /bin, /sbin also contains essential system binaries.
+* Just like /bin, /sbin also contains essential system binaries.
 However these binaries are only meant to be used by a system administrator rather than a normal user.
-These binaries are mostly used for device management.
+* These binaries are mostly used for device management.
 For example, fdisk, fsck, mkfs, ifconfig, reboot.
-Sbin Directory
-NOTE: In the above screenshot, you might see that /sbin does not only contain the essential binaries but also non-essential ones.
-For the full explanation check the /usr merge section

-/srv
+### :white_check_mark: **/srv**

-You will only ever use this directory if your device is acting as a webserver, as this directory contains all the files regarding webservers.
+* You will only ever use this directory if your device is acting as a webserver, as this directory contains all the files regarding webservers.
-For example if host a FTP connection, all the files that need to be shared should by default go in a /srv/ftp.
+* For example if host a FTP connection, all the files that need to be shared should by default go in a /srv/ftp.

-/tmp
+### :white_check_mark: **/tmp**

-Contains temporary files of the currently running processes.
+* Contains temporary files of the currently running processes.
-This data is also flushed after every boot.
+* This data is also flushed after every boot.

-Tmp Directory
-/proc
+### :white_check_mark: **/proc**

-Just like /dev which provides devices as files, this folder contains system information and kernel information as files.
+* Just like /dev which provides devices as files, this folder contains system information and kernel information as files.
-This includes information regarding memory, partitions, hardware (battery, temprature etc) , all loaded kernel modules etc.
+* This includes information regarding memory, partitions, hardware (battery, temprature etc) , all loaded kernel modules etc.

-Proc Directory
-/sys (distro specific)
+### :white_check_mark: **/sys (distro specific)**

-It contains information similarly held in /proc/, but displays a hierarchical view of specific device information in regards to hot plug devices.
+* It contains information similarly held in /proc/, but displays a hierarchical view of specific device information in regards to hot plug devices.

-Sys Directory
-/var
+### :white_check_mark: **/var**

-Contains variable data regarding the running processes.
+* Contains variable data regarding the running processes.
-This includes the logs, cache and spools for all applications.
+* This includes the logs, cache and spools for all applications.
-Spools are the data which are waiting for further processing.
+* Spools are the data which are waiting for further processing.
 For example, A document waiting in printer queue or a email header waiting to be sent.

-Var Directory
-/lost+found (ext4 feature)
+### :white_check_mark: **/lost+found (ext4 feature)**

-While not listed in the FHS, this directory is automatically generated by fsck.
+* While not listed in the FHS, this directory is automatically generated by fsck.
-It stores all the orphaned and corruped files in this folder.
+* It stores all the orphaned and corruped files in this folder.
-This inculdes the files you couldnt save becuase of a power cut, files corrupted due to a failed upgrade process etc.
+* This inculdes the files you couldnt save becuase of a power cut, files corrupted due to a failed upgrade process etc.

-/root (optional)
+### :white_check_mark: **/root (optional)**

-This is supposed to be the home directory for the root user, as opposed to /home which is the home directory for the non root users.
+* This is supposed to be the home directory for the root user, as opposed to /home which is the home directory for the non root users.

-/usr
+### :white_check_mark: **/usr**

 The /usr directory has very interesting origins.
 At the time of formation, it was supposed to act like the /home directory, but when people ran out of space on /bin, they started storing the non-essential binaries in /usr.
-You can read the whole story here.
+You can read the whole story [here](https://mobile.twitter.com/foone/status/1059310938354987008).

 Over time, this directory has been fashioned to store the binaries and libraries for the applications that are installed by the user.
 So for example, while bash is in /bin (since it can be used by all users) and fdisk is in /sbin (since it should only be used by administrators), user-installed applications like vlc are in /usr/bin.

 This way /usr has its own hierarchy just like the / (root) did.

-/usr/bin
+#### :white_check_mark: /usr/bin

-This is the primary directory of executable commands on the system.
+* This is the primary directory of executable commands on the system.
-Contains all user installed command binaries and
+* Contains all user installed command binaries and
-If you want to execute your scripts using a single command, you usually place them in /usr/bin/ /usr/sbin
+* If you want to execute your scripts using a single command, you usually place them in /usr/bin/

+#### :white_check_mark: **/usr/sbin**

-This contains user installed command binaries that can only be used by system administrators.
+* This contains user installed command binaries that can only be used by system administrators.

-/usr/lib
+#### :white_check_mark: **/usr/lib**

-This contains the essential libraries for packages in /usr/bin and /usr/sbin just like /lib.
+* This contains the essential libraries for packages in /usr/bin and /usr/sbin just like /lib.

-/usr/local
+#### :white_check_mark: **/usr/local**

-This is used for all packages which are compiled manually from source by the system administrator.
+* This is used for all packages which are compiled manually from source by the system administrator.
-This directory has its own hierarchy with all the bin, sbin and lib folders which contain the binaries and applications of the compiled softwares.
+* This directory has its own hierarchy with all the bin, sbin and lib folders which contain the binaries and applications of the compiled softwares.

-/usr/share
+#### :white_check_mark: **/usr/share**

-Contains several architecture-independent miscellaneous files Man files, word list(dictionaries) and defintion files are all included in this.
+* Contains several architecture-independent miscellaneous files
+* Man files, word list(dictionaries) and defintion files are all included in this.

-The case for /usr merge – Is there really a difference between /bin and /usr/bin?
+**The case for /usr merge – Is there really a difference between /bin and /usr/bin?**

 The need for moving non-essential binaries to a different folder historically arose from a lack of space in the /bin hard disk.
 However, that was 1971.
 Today over 50 years later, we no longer face the same size problems.
 This has rendered two separate folders for default and user-installed binaries useless.
 Over time this has also caused a hodge-podge in the filesystems, with both the directory having redundant binaries which makes it confusing.

 For this reason, over the years, many distributions (Debian, Fedora, Ubuntu, Arch etc.) have merged /usr/bin and /bin in the same directory.

 Similarly /usr/sbin – /sbin and /usr/lib – /lib have been merged into the same directory to simplify the directory structure.
 Now the /bin folder is just a symlink to the /usr/bin directory and the same for other merges.

-You can read more about the discussion regarding these merges here and here.
+You can read more about the discussion regarding these merges [here](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/) and [here](https://www.linux-magazine.com/Issues/2019/228/Debian-usr-Merge).

 Usr Merge
 /bin , /sbin and /lib (including its variants) are symlinked to their /usr counterparts